RENCI/APSViz-Archiver/README.md

 }
 ```

-There are GitHub actions to manage the code in this repo:
+There are GitHub actions to maintain code quality in this repo:
- - Pylint (minimum score of 9.95 to pass),
+ - Pylint (minimum score of 10/10 to pass),
  - Pytest (with code coverage),
  - Build/publish a Docker image.